News & Events

 Dr. Bernard C. Perley (University of British Columbia) is a member of the Maliseet Nation from Tobique First Nation, New Brunswick, Canada and President-Elect for the Society for Linguistic Anthropology.
 Dr. Perley’s ongoing research is dedicated toward revitalizing Indigenous languages and Indigenous sovereignty and survivance.
 His critical creativity is expressed through cartoons drawn for Anthropology News as well as his own personal series “Having Reservations.”

 - Part 2: “What if the U.S. Had Canada’s Notwithstanding Clause?
-Constitutional Lessons
+Constitutional Lessons from the North”

 - Monday, April 5 at 2 p.m.